About the basics of voltage measurement

 How to measure high voltage (1000 V or more)

 For example, if the ratio of the connected resistance to the internal resistance of the measuring instrument is 9 : 1, the voltage applied to the resistance and the measuring instrument will also be 9 : 1.
 Compared to the state where no resistor is connected, the voltage applied to the measuring instrument is 1 / 10.
-This method is called voltage divided, and there are the following methods for measuring high voltage using this mechanism.
+This method is called voltage division, and there are the following methods for measuring high voltage using this mechanism.

 The voltage divider (high voltage divider)